AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 1. When learners complete eight courses, they get 300 points.
 1. When learners complete ten courses, they get 500 points.

-**Note**
+>[!NOTE]
+>

-Administrator can modify the time period and the number of courses required to complete to earn corresponding points.
+>Administrator can modify the time period and the number of courses required to complete to earn corresponding points.
+>
-Within a task, points are not accorded to learners cumulatively.
+>Within a task, points are not accorded to learners cumulatively.
 For example, assume that a learner completes single course and gets 20 points.
 When learners complete two courses, they get 100 points but the existing 20 points are not considered.

 **For Self driven learner (a)**